Profile image

 Bartulis v Lithuania [2019] EWHC 3504 (Admin), Divisional Court appeal against extradition to Lithuania and Article 3, prison conditions; considering the effectiveness of assurances.

-Pimenta v Brazil [2017] EWHC 2588 (Admin) Divisional Court appeal where the appellant was wanted for murder; intense focus on prison conditions and alternative arrangements and assurances.
+Pimenta v Brazil [2017] EWHC 2588 (Admin) Divisional Court appeal where the appellant was wanted for double murder; intense focus on prison conditions and alternative arrangements and assurances.

 Purcell v Belgium [2017] EWHC 2588 (Admin), Divisional Court appeal on question of minimum prison staff provision during strike action and Article 3 ECHR.